weaverryan/drupalcon2019-autowiring/README.md

 ## 5) Install the Drupal Site

-Finally, make sure you've gone through the Drupal site install process.
+Finally, make sure you've gone through the Drupal site install process, doing a "Standard" install.
 You can do this however you want, for example:

 A) You can go to `http://localhost:8000` and install via the web interface